A Sweet Sting of Salt by Rose Sutherland

 by Rose Sutherland

-Once a young woman uncovers a dark secret about her neighbor and his mysterious new wife, she’ll have to fight to keep herself—and the woman she loves—safe in this stunning queer reimagining of the classic folktale “The Selkie Wife.”
+A young woman uncovers a dark secret about her neighbor and his mysterious new wife.
+Now she’ll have to fight to keep herself—and the woman she loves—safe.

 When a sharp cry wakes Jean in the middle of the night during a terrible tempest, she’s convinced it must have been a dream.
 But when the cry comes again, Jean ventures outside and is shocked by what she discovers—a young woman in labor, drenched to the bone in the bitter cold and able to speak barely a word of English.